coq/coq/doc/sphinx/introduction.rst

    of the formalism.
 Chapter :ref:`themodulesystem` describes the module system.

 -  The second part describes the proof engine.
-It is divided in five chapters.
+It is divided in six chapters.
 Chapter :ref:`vernacularcommands` presents all commands (we call them *vernacular commands*) that are not directly related to interactive proving: requests to the environment, complete or partial